Please note that Tapas no longer supports Internet Explorer.

 My mother sighed and peered out the window.

 “Arbela,” said my uncle.
 “He needs to come with me.
 I don’t know why you’re being so stubborn when you know what needs to be done.
-Forget the gods’ will for a moment; Alric needs to learn from people who know the hell what they’re doing,” he muttered the last bit under his breath.
+Forget the gods’ will for a moment; Alric needs to learn from people who know what the hell they’re doing,” he muttered the last bit under his breath.
 “The people in this kingdom might as well be mortals.”

 “You could have,” said Maniis.